 In the case of physical gold, there is always a risk of theft at the time of transport or when it is stored.
 But in the case of Gold ETF, the fund takes care of it.
 Gold ETFs are backed by gold with a purity of 99.5%, so investors can be sure of the quality of the gold.
-Gold and silver ETFs allow investors to invest in gold without having to manipulate or store physical gold.
+For those looking to invest in IRA physical Gold, Gold and silver ETFs allow investors to invest in gold without having to manipulate or store physical gold.
 Therefore, when gold starts to trend upwards, they allow exposure to gold in a low-cost vehicle that can be bought or sold intraday, such as a stock.

 In addition to hedging risk, gold also has specific physical attributes that make it very valuable and is an excellent diversifier of wealth and portfolios.
 People should closely analyze their portfolios and investment strategy to determine if they want to own the tangible option, which is physical gold, or if they simply want to expose themselves to the asset being traded electronically without taking possession of the commodity.
 The gold market is very liquid and there are several ways in which investors can expose themselves to this precious metal, including the possession of physical gold (i.e., the GraniteShares Gold Trust ETF seeks to reflect the return on the price of gold by investing in physical gold bars).
 Even if a gold coin is issued with a nominal monetary value, its market value is linked to the value of its fine gold content.

 Remember that gold is often used as a hedging tool against inflation and falling currencies, so a gold ETF is a flexible way to take advantage of these benefits without buying a real offer.
 Investors can buy physical gold at government mints, private mints, precious metals dealers and jewelers.
 If we look at both assets more closely, it's clear that gold ETFs and gold bars are very different investments.
 The E-TRACS CMCI Gold Total Return is designed to track the performance of the UBS Bloomberg CMCI Gold Total Return Index.

 The two most popular methods are direct physical ownership and gold or silver ETFs; both options are efficient methods for adding gold to a portfolio, but they serve very different purposes.
 Investors are predominantly looking for gold coins because the value of the currency has a direct correlation with the spot price of gold.
 Some of the most common ways investors add gold to their investment portfolio are through direct ownership of the physical metal, exchange-traded funds (ETFs), gold mutual funds and gold options or futures, which are much more complicated vehicles.
 With ease, convenience and automation, there's no excuse for not making an allocation to physical gold.

 The ETF allows investors to allocate gold to their portfolio without buying physical ingots or coins.